gamelist1990/cogent/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a PR and do a little victory dance 💃

+## 🤖 Agent Guidelines

+Automated agents and Copilot-like tools should follow the repository's agent behavior rules described in `AGENT_GUIDELINES.md`.
+In short: always run `list_code_usages` to discover definition and references before editing code, and run `get_errors` after edits and fix any errors until none remain.

 ## 🐛 Bug Reports

 If something's not working quite right: